Kumarmehta019/SEI-Project-2/README.md

 <img width="1594" alt="Spell Cards" src="https://user-images.githubusercontent.com/88886169/146175810-24040fc8-c1b2-41ff-aa4a-5c9a3bac7c8b.png">
 <img width="1594" alt="Trap Cards" src="https://user-images.githubusercontent.com/88886169/146175815-51e594bd-731f-4b58-b785-b0c38a87b891.png">

 **Card Show:** The card show component is a page that would display further information about each card (image, name, description and its price).
 Buttons to add and remove the card from the user's wishlist were also added.
 The url for each cocktail was used using the id of the card which we then added to `App.js` as an additional file path route `<Route path="/cocktail/:id">`.
 We used the id `useParams` from `react-router-dom` to add the id of the card to the API get request and then display this information on the page.
 We also attempted to add cards to the user's `Wish List` page by creating `add to Wish List`  and `remove from Wish List` buttons.
 We then created an onclick function on each button that would either add the id of the card or remove the id of the card from local storage.
-We, unfortuantely, ran out of time to build out the add and remove to Wish List feature.
+We, unfortunately, ran out of time to build out the add and remove to Wish List feature.

 ```javascript
 import React, { useEffect, useState } from 'react'